The Catholic Church Is Exposed for Their Ownership with Erotica Bookseller

 This is an issue that tends to be overlooked because the church sees it as sin not an addiction.
 We are happy to know that someone is trying to make a difference and deal with real issues.
 In his book, Healing the Wounds of Sexual Addiction, Dr. Mark Laaser opens the eyes of the church to help treat not just condemn with this issue.

-It’s an age old debate.
+Pornography is a widespread yet overlooked problem in black churches.
+To address it fruitfully, our response needs to recognize that sex addiction is both a sin and a disease needing proper treatment.It’s an age old debate.
 Bigger is better.
 Size matters.
 But contrary to all the urban myths, the black man’s biggest sexual organ lies between his ears.
 And none of this is more evident in the African American male community than when it comes to pornography.
 I address men here because, honestly, they are 543% more likely to look at porn than women.
 As of this writing, over 451, 597,025 searches have been conducted since the start of 2013.
 Yes, that’s only three months!
 1 out of every 4 online searches is for pornography.
 Unfortunately, because the church doesn’t address this issue adequately, many Black Christian men feel like they are alone in their battle to remain porn-free.
 But statistics have shown that 1 out of every 2 Christian men are addicted to porn (while 1 in 5 Christian women admit porn addiction).
 9 out of 10 boys are exposed to pornography before the age of 18.
 Sadly, 2 out of every 3 young men feel that porn is an acceptable way to express their sexuality.
 And the pulpit isn’t exempt.
 51% of pastors in a recent poll admitted that porn was a potential personal temptation.
 My goal here isn’t to bombard you with statistics.
 Instead, I want to highlight a major, potentially unaddressed problem in the African American faith community.

 The reason porn is so prevalent in the faith community is because of its addictive nature.
 For years, the Black church has treated this as merely a sin issue, something to be expunged from a person’s life.
 Maybe it’s time we went a little further.
 Although it is important to realize that sex addiction is a sin, it is even more important to realize that sex addiction is a disease that needs proper treatment.